startwind/forrest/docs/formats/yaml-format.md

   - **file-formats** - The file format is only relevant if the type is `forrest_filename`.
 This field is also used for the reverse command search via `search:file`.
 If the command takes a directory as parameter use `directory` as filetype.
   - **enum** You can define a list of values the user has to chose one from. [read more](#enum--optional-)
   - **allowed-in-history** - If this field is set to false the command will not appear in the Forrest history.
 This can be important if some secret keys are included.
 If a parameter is type forrest_password this flag will automatically be set to false.
+  - **constraints** - Constraints are used to pre-validate parameters before the actual run. [read more]

 ## Parameter